UWCS/stardust/README.md

 1. Create the thing as a macro in the macros folder
 2. In the shortcode, import the relevnant macro file and call it
 - See `shortcodes/uwcs_dots.html` for an example.

-### Admin Config
-- The admin config is supposed to be yaml, but is quite nice to have templating inside it (for category picking especially)
-- Zola only templates HTML files, so make the config render into a `.html` file, but point the CMS at it anyway
-- There is a warning in the console about MIME types, but I can live with that

 ### Shortcodes in CMS Editor
 - This is janky.